'Standards slipped' - Ward-Prowse on Saints' fall

 'If somebody is responsible, it is me' - Selles

-Saints won two of interim boss Ruben Selles' first three games after he took charge in February but have followed that up with eight defeats in an 11-game winless run that has consigned them to the second tier.
+Saints won two of interim boss Selles' first three games after he took charge in February but have followed that up with eight defeats in an 11-game winless run that has consigned them to the second tier.

 They were in relegation trouble long before he took over, however, having been in the bottom three since November, when Hasenhuttl was sacked and replaced by Selles' predecessor Jones.